cancervariants/gene-normalization/docs/source/normalizing_data/normalization.rst

 The gene record
 ---------------

 The `gene.etl` package contains classes for extracting relevant data for each source record.
-The `gene.schemas.BaseGene` class demonstrates the kinds of information that the ETL methods attempt to acquire:
+The `gene.schemas.BaseGene` class demonstrates the kinds of information that the ETL methods attempt to acquire from each source:

 .. autoclass:: gene.schemas.BaseGene
    :members: